smartprobe/Train_Defect_Detection/README.md

 ```
 cd ./branch1
 1.Run test_net.py as mentioned above.
 The input directory is: ./branch1/data
-2.Generate bounding boxes in Images and saved in: ./branch1/demo_output
+2.Generate bounding boxes in images and saved in: ./branch1/demo_output
 3.Generate patches and saved in: ./branch1/crop_images
 ```